mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Voice assistants don’t work for kids: The problem with speech recognition in the classroom
+  - As direct listing looms, Palantir insiders are accelerating stock sales
      <hr/>

-      - *Young "remote learners" often struggle to navigate the keyboards, menus, and interfaces required to make good on the promise of education technology.*
+      - *According to Palantir’s latest S-1 amended filing published this morning, the company intends to start trading in two weeks on September 23 under the ticker PLTR.
+That gives us a bit of time to speculate about how the company will perform on the public market…*

-  - Hear from the CTOs of Peloton and DoorDash on how to build a service marketplace
+  - Watch the first trailer for the insanely star-studded 'Dune'
       <hr/>

-      - *Peloton and DoorDash probably don’t seem to have much in common, but the connected fitness platform and food delivery app have both built massive service businesses that are touching millions.
-We’re amped to announce that Peloton co-founder/CTO Yong Feng and …*
+      - *That strange feeling?
+That’s the sensation of being excited about new movies again.
+Now that theaters are slowly reopening (though not yet in New York or most of California, and I am 100% okay with that), studios are once again releasing trailers to hype up t…*

-  - Dear Sophie: What is a J-1 visa and how can we use it?
+  - Women exhibitors in Digital Startup Alley: Meet female-focused accelerators
       <hr/>

-      - *A Silicon Valley immigration lawyer explains how to participate in the J-1 visa program.*
+      - *Women founders who exhibit in Digital Startup Alley at Disrupt 2020, this opportunity’s designed with you in mind.
+Don’t miss your chance to meet with — and pitch to — accelerators focused on women entrepreneurs.
+We partnered with cela to bring accelerators t…*

-  - Hear from the CEO Porsche Cars North America on electrifying the sports car
+  - Postmates becomes the official on-demand food delivery partner of the NFL
       <hr/>

-      - *Few electric cars made a bigger splash than the new Porsche Taycan.
-As President and CEO of Porsche Cars North America Klaus Zellmer has the tall order of bringing the electric sedan to America and selling it against Tesla on Tesla’s home turf.
-He also overse…*
+      - *The National Football League naming Postmates as its very first on-demand food delivery partner.
+In this context, a partnership means a multi-year sponsorship, which also makes Postmates a sponsor of the Super Bowl.
+And as the season kicks off with the Kansas…*

-  - Three days left to save on passes to TC Sessions: Mobility 2020
+  - Voice assistants don’t work for kids: The problem with speech recognition in the classroom
       <hr/>

-       - *Electric vehicles, dock-less scooters, autonomous trucks, ride-hailing apps and the AI that fuels them all — it’s a world of transportation that even a visionary like Leonardo Da Vinci could scarcely imagine.
-On October 6-7, modern-day visionaries from around…*
+       - *Young "remote learners" often struggle to navigate the keyboards, menus, and interfaces required to make good on the promise of education technology.*